A Practical Guide for Smaller Charities

 In the next month:

-- Review how you currently store governance records and whether a reviewer could easily find what they need
+- Review how you currently store governance records and whether a reviewer or auditor could easily find what they need

 - Look at whether your current tools help you track actions to completion – or whether things slip between meetings